MileHacker Logo

 • Historic Center: Cusco's main attractions, including the Plaza de Armas, the San Blas neighborhood, Qorikancha, and Cusco Cathedral, are best explored on foot.
 The streets are mostly pedestrian-friendly, though many are steep and cobbled.

 • San Blas: Known for its narrow, winding, and sharp cobblestone alleys.
-It is excellent for walking and discovering artisan workshops, cafes, and viewpoints.
+It is excellent for walking and discovering artisan workshops, cafes, plus lookout points.

 • Walking Tour Options: Several companies offer "free" walking tours (tip-based) setting off from Plaza de Armas.
 Numerous tour agencies offer paid private or group walking tours focusing on history, gastronomy, or specific neighborhoods like San Blas.
 Self-guided exploration is also an option.

-• No-Go Areas: Avoid walking alone in poorly lit or deserted areas, especially away from the main tourist zones, late at night.
+• No-Go Areas: Don't walk alone in dimly lit or deserted areas, especially away from the main tourist zones, late at night.

 Cycling Infrastructure & Safety